 We may use cookies (small text files which we and other website operators store on your computer when you visit our websites) to deliver a better and more personalised interaction.
 They enable us to recognise you when you return to the Website, store information about your preferences, and improve the way your searches are processed.
 They also enable us to generate statistics about the number of visitors we have and how they use the Website and the internet.
 You can set your browser to reject our cookies if you wish (you should consult your browser help section for details), but this might restrict your use of the website and other websites.
 For more information about cookies, please see our cookies statement.

-We may share some of your personal information with organisations that carry out processing operations on our behalf, such as web services companies and mailing organisations.
+We may share some personal information with organisations that carry out processing operations on our behalf, such as web services companies and mailing organisations.
 We carry out checks on these companies before we work with them and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal information that we give to them.

-We do not sell or share personal information to third parties for the purposes of marketing.
-But, if we run an event in partnership with another named organisation your details may need to be shared with them.
+If we run an event in partnership with another named organisation we may need to share participants’ details with them.
 We will be very clear what will happen to your personal information if you register for such an event.

 We may share some personal information with the Electoral Reform Society in the event of an election or a ballot.